-A hostile work environment is one that is created by a supervisor or fellow employee whose demeanor or actions make it challenging or even impossible for you to do your job.
+A hostile work environment is created by a supervisor or fellow employee whose demeanor or actions make it challenging or even impossible for you to do your job.

-While annoyances such as talking at a high volume, chewing with an open mouth, or other rude and obnoxious co-worker behavior can be aggravating, they do not legally meet the requirement for a “hostile work environment.”
-However, when the behavior of a boss or co-worker alters the terms, conditions, or reasonable expectation of a comfortable work environment for employees, and when that behavior is harassing or discriminatory in nature, it constitutes a hostile work environment.
+While annoyances such as talking at a high volume, chewing with an open mouth, or other rude and obnoxious co-worker behavior can aggravate, they do not legally meet the requirement for a “hostile work environment.”
+However, when the behavior of a boss or co-worker alters the terms, conditions, or reasonable expectation of a comfortable work environment for employees, and when that behavior is harassing or discriminatory, it constitutes a hostile work environment.

-If you are experiencing unnecessary stress, anxiety, or harassment, we urge you to call our California employment lawyers now at (800) 561-4887.
-Our attorneys have been serving Californians for over 40 years and we may be able to help you too.
+If you are experiencing unnecessary stress, violence, anxiety, or harassment, we urge you to call our California hostile work environment lawyers now at (800) 561-4887.
+Our employment attorneys have been serving Californians for over 45 years, and we may be able to help you too.

 How to Take Legal Action Against an Employer or Employee

-Hiring an experienced attorney as early as you can in the process can go a long way in ensuring that you get the justice and relief you need from your hostile work environment claim.
+Hiring an experienced hostile work environment attorney as early as you can in the process can go a long way in ensuring that you get the justice and relief you need from your hostile work environment claim.

 Most Californians have experienced hostility in the workplace at least once in their career.
 This conflict may originate from either a boss or a fellow employee.
-While conflict can instill anxiety and stress in the workplace, not all conflicts are illegal and can be settled in a confidential manner through arbitration or mediation.
-However, when the hostility is driven by hate, discrimination, or in retaliation of whistleblowing, it is illegal and is a violation of your rights as a worker in the state of California.
+While conflict can instill anxiety and stress in the workplace, not all conflicts are illegal and can be settled confidentially through arbitration or mediation.
+However, it is illegal when the hostility is driven by hate, discrimination, or in retaliation for whistleblowing.
+It is a violation of your rights as a worker in the state of California.

-Under California law, if you are an at-will employee, your boss can terminate your employment at any time, however, they must have a justified reason for letting you.
-If an employer blackmails you, forces you to do something that is against your beliefs, or terminates you due to your background (race, religion, sexual orientation, gender preference, etc.) your employer will have violated the law and this may qualify you to compensation for your damages and mental anguish.
+Under California law, your boss can terminate your employment at any time if you are an at-will employee.
+However, they must have a justified reason for letting you.
+Suppose an employer blackmails you, forces you to do something against your beliefs, or terminates you due to your background (race, religion, sexual orientation, gender preference, etc.).
+In that case, your employer will have violated the law, which may qualify you for compensation for your damages and mental anguish.

 What Defines a Hostile Work Environment?

-Under federal and state law, the general legal definition for a hostile work environment is one that is so poor in morale that the worker fears going to work.
+Under federal and state law, the general legal definition for a hostile work environment is so poor in morale that the worker fears going to work.

 - The plaintiff was subjected to slurs, insults, jokes, verbal comments, non-consensual physical contact, or intimidation of a discriminatory or harassing nature.